TimRichter/CId/README.md

 Nat is the type of objects.

-Hom m n is Vect m (Fin n) (rather than (Fin m) -> (Fin n)) to have function extensionality...
+Hom m n is Vect m (Fin n) (rather than (Fin m) -> (Fin n)) to have function extensionality.

-Still incomplete.
+Typechecks, but ugly proofs using many tiny lemmas... needs more work.